 You can clone a Linux system in different ways.
 The most optimal solution is to clone the hard disks altogether or compress their contents into a single image file.
-The below selection of 15 disk cloning software for Linux provides you with the ability to do this the way you want.
+The below selection of 15 disk cloning software for Linux allows you to do this the way you want.

 Clonezilla is arguably the best disk cloning software for Linux.
-It offers a plethora of robust disk cloning facilities to ensure your precious data remains safe in cases of catastrophic failures.
+It offers many robust disk cloning facilities to ensure your precious data remains safe in catastrophic failures.
 It is a console-based disk cloning software with features inspired by DRBL, Partimage, ntfsclone, and udpcast.
 Clonezilla comes in two variants – Live and Server.
 Clonezilla Live allows you to back up a single system while simultaneously supporting cloning up to 40 systems.

 Features of Clonezilla

 - Users can save their Hard Disk Drives(HDD) to either local HDDs or external HDDs.